Neo2003/PistormOptimization/README.md

 Before running 02-Edit-Fstab.sh, read above

-You will need to add a line in fstab, for this copy the line with "/  ext4" and past it above, then change "-02" by "-03" and complete the line like on the picture bellow
+You will need to add a line in fstab, for this copy the line with "/  ext4" and past it above, then change "-02" by "-03" and complete the line like on the picture bellow.

 ![Fstab1](https://user-images.githubusercontent.com/28825/118681842-32662d80-b800-11eb-8fd6-ba336a1b81d2.png)